balmli/com.systemair/README.md

-# Systemair HVAC Z-wave app for Athom Homey
+# Systemair support for Athom Homey

 With this app and a Systemair Z-wave adapter or a Systemair Internet access module (IAM), you can control your Systemair HVAC.

 You can control the set point temperature, set the fan mode and mode.

+## Device: Systemair IAM Cloud

+This device supports the Systemair Internett access module in "Cloud" mode.
+"Modbus TCP" mode is not supported.

+#### Actions

+- Set fan mode
+- Set mode
+- Set temperature

+#### Known issues

+* An issue about setting modes between Auto and manual
+* Missing check for IAM / password when adding the device

-## Device: SystemairHVAC
+## Device: Systemair Z-wave

+This devices supports the Systemair Z-wave adapter.

 #### Triggers